 2. Customizable for the Organization’s Unique Needs

 The best CCM platforms offer both out-of-the-box integration flexibility and advanced customization.
 They can also seamlessly integrate with data and content from any application, including Enterprise Resource Planning (ERP) software and Customer Relationship Management (CRM) tools like Salesforce or Microsoft Dynamics 365.
-This provides the pliancy and agility required to utilize enterprise tools, and create memorable customer communications.
+This provides the pliancy and agility required to utilize enterprise tools and create memorable customer communications.

-3. Self-service Capabilities
+3. Self-Service Capabilities

-A feature-rich CCM platform should provide self-service capabilities that organizations can offer to their customers.
-Customers can make use of these data fields to update their contact details, request duplicate documents, open service tickets, etc. This gives them a quick and easy way to get information, resolve challenges, or take relevant decisions without having to wait for a support person to get back to them.
+A feature-rich customer communication management platform should provide self-service capabilities that organizations can offer to their customers.
+Customers can use these data fields to update their contact details, request duplicate documents, open service tickets, etc. This gives them a quick and easy way to get information, resolve challenges, or take relevant decisions without having to wait for a support person to get back to them.
 Self-service features in CCM also enable organizations to increase their operational efficiencies, lower their costs, and boost their profits.
 A further advantage is that they can focus on more strategic tasks that add even greater value to their customer communications.

 4. Compliant Communications

-Multi-channel vs Omni-channel: Which to Choose?
+Multi-Channel vs. Omni-Channel: Which to Choose?

 In 2019, a majority of customers used 3 to 5 channels to contact customer service.

-Why Not Multi-channel Communications?
+Why Not Multi-Channel Communications?

-With a multi-channel approach, disparate communications elements such as voice, email, social, etc. fail to leverage customer information or history since they work in independent ‘silos’.
+With a multi-channel approach, disparate communications elements such as voice, email, social, etc. fail to leverage customer information or history since they work in independent ‘silos.’
 There’s little or no interaction between them, which leads to duplication, poor communications, and worse, frustrated customers.

 How to Choose a CCM Platform: 6 Qualities To Look For and 4 Questions to Ask